davenpi/davenpi.github.io/_hobbies/travel.md

 {% include figure.html path="assets/img/sagres.JPG" title="Sagres promontory" class="img-fluid rounded z-depth-1" %}

-I like to visit the cities and just walk around all day.
+I like to visit cities and just walk around all day.
 I just happen to have two pictures of me looking exasperated in the outdoors.
 It's not always like that.

 Most of those trips were only for a few days, but I've spent fairly sizable periods of time in Berlin, Germany and Genoa, Italy.